oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "CSAF Base":

-- The following elements MUST exist and be valid:
+- The following elements SHALL exist and be valid:
   - `$['$schema']`
   - `$.document.category`
   - `$.document.csaf_version`